Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Introduction

-In the context of multi-user channels the information-energy fundamental limits are fully described by the \emph{information-energy capacity region}.
-That is, the set of all achievable information-energy tuples at which energy and information can be reliably transmitted.
+In the context of multi-user channels, the information-energy fundamental limits are fully described by the \emph{information-energy capacity region}.
+That is, the set of all achievable information-energy rate tuples at which energy and information can be reliably transmitted.
 The information-energy capacity region in the discrete memoryless multi-access channel (MAC) and multi-hop networks was studied by Fouladgar \textit{et al.}~\cite{Fouladgar-CL-2012}.
-Recently, Belhadj Amor \textit{et al.}~\cite{InriaRep, BelhadjAmor-COMNET-2015} derived the information-energy capacity region of the Gaussian MAC (G-MAC) with and without feedback where there exists an energy harvester (EH), possibly non-colocated with the main receiver.
-Analogously to the point-to-point case, these works show that there exist two energy regimes: One in which the energy rate constraint does not have any impact and thus, the set of achievable information rate tuples are those of the classical G-MAC.
-Conversely, in the other regime, increasing the information rate implies reducing the energy rate and vice-versa.
-An object of central interest regarding the results in \cite{Fouladgar-CL-2012}, \cite{InriaRep}, and \cite{BelhadjAmor-COMNET-2015} is that the achievability of these information-energy rate tuples is subject to the existence of a central controller that decides an operating point and indicates to all network components the corresponding transmit-receive configuration that should be used.
+Recently, Belhadj Amor \textit{et al.}~\cite{BelhadjAmor-TIT-2017, BelhadjAmor-COMNET-2015} derived the exact information-energy capacity region of the Gaussian MAC (G-MAC) with an external EH in the cases with and without feedback.
+Khalfet~\textit{et al.} ~\cite{Khalfet-Globecom,Khalfet-Allerton} derived the exact information-energy capacity region of the Gaussian interference channel (G-IC) with an external EH with and without feedback.
+Analogously to the point-to-point case, these works show that there exist two energy regimes: one in which the energy rate constraint does not have any significant impact, and thus the set of achievable information rate tuples are those of the classical G-MAC or G-IC, respectively.
+Alternatively, in the other regime, increasing the information rates implies reducing the energy rate and \emph{vice-versa}.
+An object of central interest regarding the results in \cite{Fouladgar-CL-2012, BelhadjAmor-TIT-2017, BelhadjAmor-COMNET-2015,Khalfet-Globecom} and \cite{Khalfet-Allerton}, is that the achievability of these information-energy rate tuples is subject to the existence of a central controller that decides an operating point and indicates to all network components the corresponding transmit-receive configuration that should be used.
 Unfortunately, this assumption does not hold in networks in which a central controller is not feasible.
 This is typically the case of \emph{decentralized} or \emph{ad hoc} networks such as sensor networks, body area networks, among others.
-In this type of multi-user channels, both the transmitters and the receivers are assumed to be autonomous and to be able of unilaterally choosing their own transmit-receive configurations aiming to maximize their individual benefit, e.g., individual information rate, individual energy rate or a combination of both.
-Hence, from this perspective, the notion of information-energy capacity does not properly model the fundamental limits of simultaneous energy and information transmission in decentralized networks.
-To tackle this anarchical behavior observed in decentralized networks, the notion of stability is introduced and a new notion is presented: \emph{the energy-information $\eta$-Nash region}.
-This region is the set of all information-energy rate tuples that are achievable and stable.
-In this case, stability is considered in the sense of an $\eta$-Nash equilibrium (NE)~\cite{Nash-PNAS-1950}, with $\eta$ arbitrarily small.
-A multi-user channel is stable in the sense of an $\eta$-NE if none of the transmitters or receivers is able to increase its own individual benefit by more than $\eta$ units by unilaterally changing its transmit-receive configuration.
+In this type of multi-user channels, the transmitters and the receivers are assumed to be autonomous and capable of unilaterally choosing their own transmit-receive configurations, aiming to maximize their individual benefit, e.g., individual information rate, individual energy rate or a combination of both.
+Hence, from this perspective, the notion of information-energy capacity does not properly model the fundamental limits of SIET in decentralized networks.